emicklei/gmig/README.md

     gmig new "set view permissions for cloudbuild account"

+### gmig status
+List all migrations with an indicator whether is has been applied or not.

 ### gmig up
 Calls the up section compared to the last applied change to the infrastructure.
 If completed then update the `gmig.state`. file.

 ### gmig down
 Calls the down section of the last applied change to the infrastructure.
 If completed then update the `gmig.state`.

 ### gmig export service-accounts
 Generates the YAML files by exporting from existing infrastructure of a project (creation of service accounts and setting IAM policies)